How to Fix Virtual Machine Lag on Windows 11: VMware & VirtualBox Optimization

 2. Balancing RAM and CPU Allocation

-Allocating too much or too little RAM can cause Windows 11 to swap memory to the disk, leading to massive performance drops.
+Allocating too much or too little RAM causes Windows 11 to swap memory to the disk, leading to massive performance drops.
 For most Linux-based VMs, 4GB of RAM and 2 CPU cores are the "sweet spot" for stability.

-Pro Tip: For enterprise-level setups, maintaining performance is just half the battle.
-Secure your data by following our VMware Enterprise Backup & Maintenance Guide.
+Pro Tip: Secure your environment by following our VMware Enterprise Backup & Maintenance Guide.

 3. Disk Optimization and Data Recovery

-Virtual disks can become fragmented or corrupted over time.
-Always use "Fixed Size" disks instead of "Dynamically Allocated" for better read/write speeds.
-If your virtual disk becomes inaccessible, don't panic.
+Virtual disks can become fragmented.
+Use "Fixed Size" disks instead of "Dynamically Allocated" for better read/write speeds.
+If your virtual disk becomes inaccessible, see our guide on recovering data from corrupted hard drives.